postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-troubleshooting_monitors.md

 #### Debugging variable issues

 *   Ensure that the same environment is used across local runs and monitor runs.
-You can confirm this by adding ``console.log(environment);`` to your request scripts and comparing the results across monitoring and local runs.
+To confirm, add ``console.log(environment);`` to your request scripts and compare the results across monitoring and local runs.

-*   If your collection run depends on a global variable, change it to an environment variable.
-Global variables are not supported in monitors at this time.
+*   If your collection run depends on a saved global variable, change it to an environment variable.
+Saved global variables are not supported in monitors at this time.

 #### Logging relevant information